Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Flocking formation in second-order systems with strong fat tails

+for all times $t \geq 0$, with $X(\cdot),V(\cdot)$ being defined as in \eqref{eq:StandardDev2}.
+In particular, every solution of \eqref{eq:CS2} converges to flocking with a non-uniform exponential decay in the velocity variable. \end{thm}

-The proof of this result relies on the construction of a strict and time-dependent Lyapunov function for \eqref{eq:CS2}, for which a system of inequalities akin to \eqref{eq:HaLiu_Dissipation} holds only on a bounded time interval.
-This local-in-time strict dissipation allows us in turn to recover the asymptotic flocking of the system by a reparametrisation of the time variable.
-To the best of our knowledge, this combination of strict Lyapunov design and flocking analysis via locally dissipative inequalities is fully new in the context of multi-agent systems.
+The proof of this result relies on the construction of strict and trajectory-dependent Lyapunov functions for \eqref{eq:CS2}, for which a system of inequalities akin to \eqref{eq:HaLiu_Dissipation} holds on bounded time intervals.
+This local-in-time dissipation allows us to recover a uniform upper-bound on the standard deviation in position $X(\cdot)$ by a reparametrisation of the time variable, which can in turn be leveraged to establish the (non-uniform) exponential decay of $V(\cdot)$, by repeating the arguments explored in Section \ref{section:Consensus}.

-\begin{nota} In what follows, we will use the \textnormal{rescaled interaction kernel} defined by
+\begin{nota} In what follows, we will use the \textnormal{rescaled interaction kernel}, defined by